Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 The instructors and TAs will post announcements, clarifications, hints, etc. on Ed.
 You must check the EECS127/227A Ed page frequently throughout the term.

 If your question is personal or not of interest to other students, you may mark your question as private on Ed, so only the instructors will see it.
 If you wish to talk with one of us individually, you are also welcome to come to our office hours.
-If your question relates to extenuating circumstances or other accommodation logistics, please send a message to the course email.

 It can be challenging for the instructors to gauge how smoothly the class is going.
 We always welcome any feedback on what we could be doing better.
 You are encouraged to email us (ranade@eecs.berkeley.edu) with feedback at any time.